pointfreeco/swift-tagged/README.md

 ## The Solution

-Luckily, we can use Tagged to succinctly differentiate these types.
+We can use Tagged to succinctly differentiate types.

 ``` swift
 import Tagged